-COVID19 has accelerated a trend already underway: the rise in capital targeted to address issues of climate and social justice and to deliver funding directly to underserved groups typically ignored by standard venture capital.
+COVID19, the war in Ukraine, and the rising food and energy shortages have accelerated a trend already underway: the rise in the capital targeted to address issues of climate and to deliver funding directly to underserved groups typically ignored by standard venture capital.

 As mentioned above, if you are seeking impact capital and require the capital to be patient or have friendlier terms – begin your discussions with investors to set expectations at the start.

-Many funders self-examined their motivations, structures and intentions during the year of the pandemic and have started to address the critique that “doing well by doing good” may lead to more status quo, rather than deep rooted change.
+Many funders have self-examined their motivations, structures, and intentions during the year of the pandemic and have started to address the critique that “doing well by doing good” may lead to more status quo, rather than deep-rooted change.

-Ask potential funders how they may have changed their approach to address the social justice or climate aims they espouse in their fund or foundation marketing, and what they are doing differently as a result of self-examination.
+Ask potential funders how they may have changed their approach to addressing the access or climate aims they espouse in their fund or foundation marketing, and what they are doing differently as a result of self-examination.

 Before You Consider Patient Capital Finance

-- Do you have a well thought through logic for how your actions, activities, and organization might contribute to a defined outcome and impact (defined as a theory of change)?
+- Do you have a considered logic for how your actions, activities, and organization might contribute to a defined outcome and impact (defined as a theory of change)?

 - Do you have an understanding of the systemic root causes of the problem you are looking to address?